TechInTerh/Peace-Project/README.md

 This directory contains multiple subprojects, each being linked to some specific services.

-- `srvc_alert`: Consumes data from kafka topics to send alerts to peacewatchers.
+- `srvc_alert`: Consumes data from kafka topics to send alerts to Watchers.
 - `srvc_analysis`: Consumes data from our minio bucket to analyze them with Spark.
 - `srvc_connect`: Directory containing dockerfile and associated elements to run the schema-registry and init minio.
 - `srvc_drone`: Produces random drone data to the specified kafka topic.